PaperStrike/Pjax/README.md

 Pjax uses several custom headers when it sends HTTP requests.
 If the requests goes to your server, you can use those headers for some meta information about the response.

-- `X-Requested-With: "Fetch"`
+- `X-Requested-With: Fetch`
-- `X-PJAX: "true"`
+- `X-PJAX: true`
 - `X-PJAX-Selectors` —
     A serialized JSON array of selectors, taken from `options.selectors`.
 You can use this to send back only the elements that Pjax will use to switch, instead of sending the whole page.
-Note that you may need to deserialize this on the server (Such as by using `JSON.parse()`)
+Note that you may need to deserialize this on the server (Such as by using `JSON.parse`)

 ## DOM Ready State